Periapalayam

+Periapalayam is a village located on the banks of the Arani river about 40 Km North-West of Chennai.
+It is part of the Ellapuram block in Tiruvallur District.
+Due to the recent increase in MSMEs along the North Chennai Development corridor, it is quickly becoming the primary residential area for the wave of workers working in the nearby SIPCOT industrial area.
+Located along the primary connecting road between Chennai and Tirupathi means it is well connected to the cities via public road transport.
+The village is also home to the famous Periyapalayam Bhavani Amman temple.

 Geography

-Arani river flows through the town.
+Arani river flows through the village.

 Demographics

 Population

 In the 2001 Indian census Periyapalayam (Tamil Nadu, India) had a population of 5,420, of which 2,756 were male, and 2,664 were female.

-In the 2011 census Periyapalayam (Tamil Nadu, India) recorded 6,749 inhabitants.
+In the 2011 census Periyapalayam (Tamil Nadu, India) recorded 7311 inhabitants.

 Government and politics

 Civic Utility / Amenities / Services

 It has a Govt. upgraded Primary Health Center (PHC) which is behind the temple and also one Girls higher secondary school in Uthukottai Road.

 Economy

 It has several big companies like Winwind in Vengal village, Pennar in Kannigaipair, Sujana industries in Manjakaranai, Hydrabad chemicals in Kannigaipair and several warehouses Like Bata India Ltd (RDC) in Periyapalyam.
 It also has hundreds of brick chambers.